groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/csv-to-rtf.md

         - icon: "far fa-file-RTF"
           title: " About RTF File Format"
           content: |
             Introduced and documented by Microsoft, the Rich Text Format (RTF) represents a method of encoding formatted text and graphics for use within applications.
 The format facilitates cross-platform document exchange with other Microsoft Products, thus serving the purpose of interoperability.
 This capability makes it a standard of data transfer between word processing software and, hence, contents can be transferred from one operating system to another without losing document formatting.
-The file format specifications are available by Microsoft for public download and can be referred to from developer's perspective.

           link: "https://docs.fileformat.com/word-processing/rtf/"